 It is possible to reach the city from Dhaka by first coming to Gulistan Bus Station and taking a bus from there to Mograpara, then taking a CNG (tuk-tuk) to the city.
 There is a direct bus running between Narayanganj and Panam Nagar.

 Dilapidating houses in Panam Nagar. © Photo Credit: Raw Hasan.

 What challenges independent foreign travelers can face traveling to Panam Nagar in Sonargaon?

 Being an underdeveloped country, Bangladesh has poor infrastructure.
-Unlike other countries in Asia, using public transports in Bangladesh is difficult.
+Unlike other countries in Asia, using public transport in Bangladesh is difficult.
 The city will be difficult to access using public transport by independent foreign travelers.
 It would be convenient to use a rental car or book a day tour with a reputable tour operator instead to visit the city.

 Can I buy Panam Nagar entrance ticket online?